Item uses these practice principles

 - Learn, Explore, Grow - Fun and Enriching Experiences for Children and Families: $19.95 per book (excl.
 GST) which includes a single use digital access key to the online learning hub

 - Learn, Explore, Grow - Preparing Children for School: $19.95 per book (excl.
 GST) which includes a single use digital access key to the online learning hub

 - Goodstart Behaviour Support Kit: $25 (excl.
 GST) per Family Behaviour kit

 children enrolled in funded kindergarten programs that receive School Readiness Funding or a Learning from Home grant and their parents, carers and families.

 Program/practice descriptions and details

-Educators can use School Readiness Funding to develop and support home learning for children and families who are not currently attending their usual kindergarten program in person.
+Educators can use School Readiness Funding/ the Learning from Home grant to develop and support home learning for children and families who are not currently attending their usual kindergarten program in person.